i4ki/EnzOS/plan.md

 starting executing somewhere in the real mode address space (below 1MB), then setup a new stack, enter protected mode, copy itself to some place above 1MB and configure a mutual exclusion lock mechanism with the real mode  boot'ed cpu.
 Then EnzOS could be developed in pmode, but use the rmode processor to invoke BIOS services;

+As the rmode processor will run in 16-bit and the pmode in 32-bit (or 64-bit if in long mode), we'll support from the compiler to link a flat binary on both arquitectures, or build them separately with different flags and/or compilers.

 Pros:
 - Easy programming by using BIOS functions;
 - Easy to setup processor to test;